Culture in the Schools Program

 The Culture in the Schools program is designed to produce citizens who are actively involved in cultural life by increasing the number of cultural experiences offered to students.

-These experiences are made possible through collaboration with artists, writers and cultural organizations listed in the Répertoire culture-education and science culture organizations included in the Supplementary list of organizations – Science Culture component.
+These experiences are made possible through collaboration with artists, writers and cultural organizations listed in the Répertoire culture-education and science culture organizations included in the List of science organizations.

-The Culture in the Schools program has four components:
+The Culture in the Schools program has three components:

 - Cultural Workshops at School